 - Health, ageing population, environment, security

 - Growth potential

 - Service markets, double-digit growth

-- In addition to ICT, automotive and other sectors
+- Autonomous systems transforming ICT, automotive and other sectors

-Robotics is a fast developing market increasingly driven by the development of novel and improved products in areas as diverse as manufacturing, search and rescue and retrieval, inspection and monitoring, surgery and healthcare, homes and cars, transport and logistics, agriculture, and many more.
+Robotics is a fast developing market increasingly driven by the development of novel and improved products in areas as diverse as manufacturing, search, rescue and retrieval, inspection and monitoring, surgery and healthcare, homes and cars, transport and logistics, agriculture, and many more.

-Through a portfolio of over one hundred and twenty research projects and coordination actions, the European Commission has progressively built up a solid base of knowledge-sharing and cooperation across the entire robotics stakeholder community.
+Through a portfolio of over 120 research projects and coordination actions, the European Commission has progressively built up a solid base of knowledge-sharing and cooperation across the entire robotics stakeholder community.
 This base now includes a public-private-partnership on robotics called SPARC.